 Don’t rule these programmes out because of your postcode though, a large number of applicants are successful every year and not all of them live in the toughest areas, so by all means go for it if you feel that it would help – as the saying goes, nothing ventured, nothing gained.

 We have created some cheat sheets for the programmes run by these two organisations.
-It is for our VIP members and it provides at a glance the key things you need to know about the programmes such as eligibility criteria; details and duration of each programme; 2019 application dates etc. You can print these out and paste them on your wall in a prominent place or near your vision board to keep you and/or your child focused and so you don’t miss the deadlines.
-If you haven’t yet received your cheat sheets, click here to subscribe to The Smart Kid and you will receive your own copy.
+It is for our VIP members and it provides at a glance the key things you need to know about the programmes such as eligibility criteria; details and duration of each programme; 2020 application dates etc. You can print these out and paste them on your wall in a prominent place or near your vision board to keep you and/or your child focused and so you don’t miss the deadlines.
+If you haven’t yet received your cheat sheets, click here to request a copy.

 Finally, if you don’t already follow us on social media you may be missing out on the career opportunities in the leading professions that we often retweet / repost.
-Follow @thesmartkidinfo on Facebook, Instagram and/or Twitter today so you can stay informed.
+Follow @thesmartkidinfo on Facebook, Instagram and LinkedIn today so you can stay informed.